mtwasetku-ui/physioto/src/content/blog/neck-pain-cervicogenic-headache-home-physiotherapy.md

 **1 A detailed clinical conversation (15–20 minutes)**

-Michael will ask about the onset and nature of your neck pain or headache — its location, character, triggers, and pattern.
+Micheal will ask about the onset and nature of your neck pain or headache — its location, character, triggers, and pattern.
 For patients with headache, he will ask specifically about the features that distinguish cervicogenic headache from other headache types.
 Understanding the full picture before touching the neck is essential.

 **2 Cervical assessment in your home environment (15–20 minutes)**

-Michael will assess your cervical range of motion, joint mobility, deep flexor strength, posture, and neurological status (if arm symptoms are present).
+Micheal will assess your cervical range of motion, joint mobility, deep flexor strength, posture, and neurological status (if arm symptoms are present).
 The home environment allows assessment of your actual workstation, sleeping setup, and daily postures — the specific factors that are likely contributing to your symptoms.

 **3 Explanation of findings (10 minutes)**

-Michael will explain clearly what is driving your neck pain or headache, whether the cervical spine is likely the source of your headaches, and what a realistic treatment trajectory looks like.
+Micheal will explain clearly what is driving your neck pain or headache, whether the cervical spine is likely the source of your headaches, and what a realistic treatment trajectory looks like.

 **4 Hands-on treatment (15–20 minutes)**